Two decades of km-resolution satellite-based measurements of the precipitable water vapor above the Atacama Desert: Data

 MODIS {\it Terra} and {\it Aqua} also provide mid-IR data at a more limited resolution of 5~km.
 These data include nighttime measurements.
 However, initial tests indicated large systematic offsets between the NIR and mid-IR measurements, confirming the results of \cite{Wang2017}.
-Since the topology of the region varies quickly (see Section \ref{sec:data:topography}), we exclude the mid-IR data from our analysis, noting that the PWV generally drops at night.
-Thus, the daytime PWV we report on here can serve as a generally good indicator of the worst-case conditions.
+Since the topography of the region varies greatly on scales $<5$~km (see Section \ref{sec:data:topography}), we exclude the mid-IR data from our analysis, noting that -- as established in e.g.\ \cite{Suen2014} -- the PWV generally drops at night.
+Thus, the daytime PWV we report on here can serve as a generally good indicator of the worst-case scenario conditions.
 A future work will address the diurnal variability in PWV in more detail.